Buying your first home isn’t easy. But there are plenty of first-time homebuyer grants and assistance programs that can give you a hand.

 Intended for teachers, firefighters, emergency medical technicians, and law enforcement, this HUD program offers a 50% discount on the list price of eligible homes, as long as you live on the property as your sole residence for 36 months.

 Insured by the Federal Housing Administration, an FHA loan is a mortgage issued by an FHA-approved lender intended for borrowers with low to moderate income.
-This type of loan allows for a small down payment (as low as 3.5%, as of June 2020) and lower credit requirements (580 or above) than most conventional loans.
+An FHA loan allows for a small down payment (as low as 3.5%) and has lower minimum credit score requirements (580 or above) than most conventional loans.

 Fannie Mae and Freddie Mac loans

 Fannie Mae (Federal National Mortgage Association) and Freddie Mac (Federal Home Loan Mortgage Corporation) are government-sponsored enterprises that buy loans, package them into mortgage-backed securities, and use the sale of the investment to offer lower interest rates for more Americans.
 A loan from either requires a minimum 3% down payment, a minimum 620 credit score (for some banks, it may be higher), and a strong credit history.
 These are typically referred to as conventional loans.

 Saving up for a down payment can take years and is one of the biggest hurdles to homeownership, according to a National Association of Realtors survey.
 You can speed up your homebuying timeline by taking advantage of a down payment assistance program (DPA).
 These programs offer grants, low-to-no-interest loans, deferred payment loans (a type of second mortgage), or forgivable loans.